vinimmelo/configs/README.md

+# The Python IDE with Vim

+The .vimrc maded to write python code.

+## Installation

-To install just run the install script:
+Clone the repo and, after that, just run the install script:

 ```
 $ ./install.sh
 ```
+## Post Installation
+After the installation:
+- Run vim
+- Execute `:PlugInstall`

+And that's it.

 To get all features working properly make sure you change your terminal font to ``hack`` (installed locally by the install.sh).